jgibbons-cp/datadog/app-java/README.md

   - ```sudo usermod -aG docker $USER```
   - exit the shell to complete
   - start the service ```sudo service docker start```
+- Decide whether you are going to use log4j2 or logback for logs and traceID injection
+  - The dependencies for both are in pom.xml
+  - In QueryEmployees.java uncomment it defaults to log4j2 so you want to use logback then comment out the log4j2 imports and Logger declaration and uncomment those for logback.
 2. Deploy

 - Export your [API key](https://app.datadoghq.com/account/settings#api)